brockboland/Homebrew/45-OldAle/README.md

 - ABV: 9.4%

 ## Tasting notes
+It's alright.
+Hoppier than I expected.
+I'm going to forget about some of these bottles and see how they mellow over time.

 ## Timeline
 - 2019.10.06: Brew day
 - 2019.11.13: Transferred to a serving keg for some aging.
 Outside of the fermenter was iffy, hoping the beer is ok.
 - 2019.12.21: Looking pretty clear, golden-amber, with decent head.
+- 2020.03.03: Bottled the remainder, using my new Beer Gun.
+Filled 5 flip top bottles (500ml, I think), 10 regular 12oz bottles, and half a growler—which was a lot more than I expecetd to get out of there.